 Lake Metigoshe State Park

-Nestled in the scenic Turtle Mountains, Lake Metigoshe State Park is one of the most popular year-round vacation spots in North Dakota.
-The lake is noted for its northern pike, walleye and perch fishing, while the rolling hills, aspen forests and small lakes attract nature and photography lovers to the area.
+Today, the lake is noted for its northern pike, walleye and perch.
+The rolling hills, aspen forests and small lakes attract nature and photography lovers to the area to capture these sights on film.
 The Old Oak Trail, a National Recreation Trail, is found within the park boundaries.